talkhausdevs/husic-landing/README.md

 ## 🧠 Author

-**Roosevelt Demarkus Wooden**
+**Roosevelt Demarkus Wooden & Ethan Scott Burton**
 📸 [@husic.haus](https://instagram.com/yourhusicpage)
-🎤 Founder of The HÜSIC Movement
+🎤 Founders of The HÜSIC Movement

 ---

 ## ⚠️ License

 This project is licensed for educational and demo purposes.
-All branding, visuals, and future expansion of HÜSIC are the intellectual property of Roosevelt Demarkus Wooden.
+All branding, visuals, and future expansion of HÜSIC are the intellectual property of Roosevelt Demarkus Wooden & Ethan Scott Burton.

 ---